On this page

 The Franchising Code of Conduct has specific rules about information and documents.

-- Potential franchisees must be given the information statement from the ACCC website, as soon as they show a genuine interest.
+- Potential franchisees must be given the information statement from the ACCC website, as soon as they show an interest.

 - Certain information must be in a particular format.
-For example, the disclosure document must be in the format set out in Annexure 1 of the Franchising Code of Conduct.
-The key facts sheet must be in the format published on the ACCC website.
+For example, the disclosure document must be in the format set out in Schedule 1 of the franchising code.

-- Most franchisors must update their disclosure document and key facts sheet each year.
+- Most franchisors must update the disclosure document each year.

 - Franchisors must tell their franchisees about materially relevant facts.
 This includes if majority ownership of the franchisor or franchise system changes.
-If their financial details change, franchisors must tell prospective franchisees.
+If their financial details change, franchisors must tell potential franchisees.

 - Franchisors can only pass on some legal costs to franchisees.

-- Franchisors must give the disclosure document and other certain information to a potential franchisee at least 14 days before receiving any non-refundable payment from the potential franchisee, or entering into a franchise agreement with the potential franchisee.
+- Franchisors must give potential franchisees certain documents and information.
+This must be done 14 days before entering into a franchise agreement with the potential franchisee.

 - Franchisors usually need to tell potential franchisees to get independent advice.
 This is usually from a lawyer, business adviser and accountant.